 High blood pressure and associated symptoms were reduced by massage therapy

-Two articles on PainSci cite Hernandez-Reif 1999: 1.
+Two pages on PainSci cite Hernandez-Reif 1999: 1.
 Does Massage Therapy Work?
 2. Complete Guide to Frozen Shoulder

 PainSci notes on Hernandez-Reif 1999: